For questions about access that the following notes don’t answer, contact us at firstname.lastname@example.org

 There will be a decompression / cool-down area away from the performance space, specifically designated for people who need to decompress in relative quiet.
 Details about the location and its conditions / limitations will be posted here as soon as they are confirmed.

-There will be ASL interpretation at our Saturday March 30th show.
+We will have ASL interpretation at our Saturday March 14th show!

 Due to the nature of the show (lots of puppets and costumes produced as art objects, some of which may still be off-gassing slightly), and the fact that we’re renting a space where harsh cleaning products may be used, we can’t ensure that the space will be fully accessible for people with chemical sensitivities.
 Saturday will be a costume party, and as such, probably much heavier on scent triggers.